Pk-c/WitchNobetaVR/README.md

 ## Known Issues

+-If your body position is not centered -> use the headset recenter function FIRST and then press both grip, it should fix every edge cases
 -Sometimes the camera may not have the perfect orientation when a cutscene begin, so you may have turn your head a bit, you can also turn physically the character will follow your orientation when you get back control.
 -If the application doesn't have focus you may not be able to confirm choice in menu.